Amir202000160/RowadProject_Module1_Session6/README.md

         4.3.2. define the start tranform for the ray to begain form 4.3.4.
 Add XRRayInteractor line Visual in spector 4.3.5. define line width
+        4.3.6. define the layer of rayCast by "Lamp"
-5. make a gameobject called RayCastMnager and drag and drop the SetupRayInteractors script on the gameObject then assign the L&R Controllers in the spector
+5. make a gameobject called RayCastMnager and drag and drop the SetupRayInteractors script on the gameObject then assign the L&R Controllers in the spector by drag and Drop

 NOW.... let's make Inputs to connect to the Controllers